EURODEO/e-soh-poc-report/poc-experiments/datastore-elastic/datastore-elastic.md

 ## Elasticsearch

+During the E-SOH design phase, we looked at how Elasticsearch is used in wis2box, and experimented with that setup.
+We also looked at Elastiscsearch documentation.

 As is shown by the OGC Feature API in wis2box, Elasticsearch can be used a storage backend.
 This works well in the case where the API returns a collection of documents (potentially with some information filtered out) which can be stored in Elasticsearch.